Tanoak (Notholithocarpus densiflorus) - Sudden Oak Death

 - Avoid overhead irrigation or apply such that plants are not wet for extended periods of time.

-Chemical control Fixed coppers may be useful, but no chemicals are labeled specifically for this crop.
+Chemical control Fixed coppers may be useful, but no copper-based chemicals are labeled specifically for this crop.

 Petrini, O., Stone, J., and Carroll, F.E.
 1982.
 Endophytic fungi in evergreen shrubs in western Oregon: a preliminary study.
 Canadian Journal of Botany, 60:789-796.